-- (i) Communal living room/s, where proposed, are to receive a minimum of 3 hours direct sunlight between 9am and 3pm in mid-winter. - (ii) Where development has 5 or more boarding rooms, at least one communal living room is to be provided.

-Note: communal living room means a room within a boarding house or on site that is available to all lodgers for recreational purposes, such as a lounge room, dining room, recreation room or games room.
+- i.
+Communal living room/s, where proposed, are to receive a minimum of 3 hours direct sunlight between 9am and 3pm in mid-winter. - j.
+Where development has 5 or more boarding rooms, at least one communal living room is to be provided. - Note: Communal living room means a room within a boarding house or on site that is available to all lodgers for recreational purposes, such as a lounge room, dining room, recreation room or games room.